There’s lots of talk out there about a hormone called Anti-Mullerian Hormone or AMH.

-This week, LetsGetChecked tells you everything you need to know about you AMH levels, what they can mean and how to test them if you are worried about certain signs and symptoms.
+Below we cover everything you need to know about your AMH levels, what they mean, and how to test them if you are concerned about your fertility or want answers to certain symptoms.

 Add descriptive tag

-Get a broad picture of your hormonal health with our range of at-home female hormone tests.
+Get a broad picture of your hormonal health with our range of female hormone tests.

-AMH stands for Anti-Mullerian Hormone.
-Anti Mullerian Hormone is a glycoprotein hormone that is produced by granulosa cells in the ovaries.
+AMH stands for anti-müllerian hormone.
+Anti-müllerian hormone is a glycoprotein hormone that is produced by granulosa cells in the ovaries.
+So, how does it all work?

 amh-levels-5